Drama (Yes album): Background

+Keyboardist Geoff Downes (left) and vocalist Trevor Horn (right) of the new wave duo The Buggles joined Yes as full-time members in 1980.

-Squire, Howe, and White continued to rehearse as a three-piece in Townhouse Studios.
-At the same time, bassist and singer Trevor Horn and keyboardist Geoff Downes of the new wave band The Buggles were enjoying worldwide success with their 1979 hit single "Video Killed the Radio Star", and had recently secured Brian Lane as their new manager.
-Since Lane was also responsible for Yes, and with both groups now working from the same office, Lane asked Horn and Downes, both fans of the band, to contribute a song for the trio to record.
-This led to Horn and Downes meeting Squire at his home in Virginia Water, where Horn played "We Can Fly from Here", originally a Buggles song that was deemed too long for them to record, on the guitar and sang.
-Squire remarked that his voice was similar to Anderson's and invited both musicians to rehearse with the band.
-Squire convinced Howe and White to let the pair join the group, feeling they were suitable replacements.
-Downes thought the music the trio had arranged lacked direction, but Yes liked "We Can Fly from Here" and wished to develop and record it.
+Squire, Howe, and White continued to rehearse as a trio at Townhouse Studios.
+Concurrently, bassist and singer Trevor Horn and keyboardist Geoff Downes of the new wave duo The Buggles were experiencing international success with their 1979 hit single "Video Killed the Radio Star", and had recently hired Brian Lane as their manager.
+Because Lane also managed Yes and both acts shared an office, he suggested that Horn and Downes—both fans of the band—contribute a song for the trio to record.
+This prompted a meeting at Squire's home in Virginia Water, Surrey, where Horn performed and sang "We Can Fly from Here", a Buggles composition that had been deemed too long for their own album.
+Squire noted that Horn's vocal style was similar to Anderson's, and invited the duo to rehearse with the band.
+Squire then convinced Howe and White that the pair were suitable replacements.
+Downes initially felt the music the trio had arranged lacked direction, but the band wished to develop and record "We Can Fly from Here".

-Meanwhile, the Buggles were not informed of Anderson's departure and only found out about the situation when Yes encouraged them to take part in recording the song.
-Horn had doubts in becoming Yes's new singer considering Anderson's reputation among the fans, but agreed as he knew such an opportunity would not arise again.
-Lane went to the offices of Atlantic Records, the band's label, in New York City to announce the developments.
-His request for a $200,000 advance for the album was rejected outright by chief financial officer Sheldon Vogel, but Lane secured a deal worth twice as much after the label had accidentally transferred $400,000 to his account some months prior, and used the clerical error in his favour.
-Atlantic founder Ahmet Ertegun flew to London to assess the situation and see if the new formation was commercially viable.
-He approved, thus giving the green-light for a new album.
+Horn and Downes were initially unaware of Anderson's departure, discovering the true situation only when the remaining members encouraged them to join the band full-time.
+Horn was reluctant to replace Anderson due to the frontman's stature among fans, but accepted the position because he believed such an opportunity would not arise again.
+Lane traveled to the Atlantic Records offices in New York City to announce the new line-up.
+His initial request for a $200,000 album advance was rejected by chief financial officer Sheldon Vogel; however, Lane leveraged a recent clerical error in which the label had accidentally transferred $400,000 to his account to secure the funding.
+Atlantic founder Ahmet Ertegun subsequently flew to London to assess the commercial viability of the configuration, ultimately approving the new line-up and green-lighting the album.